nodejs/node/doc/api/module.md

 }
 ```

+This doesn't apply to the synchronous `load` hook either, in which case the
+`source` returned contains source code loaded by the next hook, regardless
+of module format.

-> **Warning**: The ESM `load` hook and namespaced exports from CommonJS modules
+> **Warning**: The asynchronous `load` hook and namespaced exports from CommonJS
-> are incompatible.
+> modules are incompatible.
 Attempting to use them together will result in an empty
 > object from the import.
 This may be addressed in the future.
+This does not apply
+> to the synchronous `load` hook, in which case exports can be used as usual.

 > These types all correspond to classes defined in ECMAScript.